-Outbox lets you see the number of emails planned for sending from all email accounts connected to your Reply account, with a breakdown by days.
+Outbox lets you see the number of planned emails scheduled for sending from all email accounts connected to your Reply account.
+The information is presented in a detailed breakdown by days, making it easy for you to track your email activity effectively.
 For more information about the layout of the Outbox page, see the following article.

 Outbox is useful when you run several sequences simultaneously and may exceed the existing daily limits.
-Using Outbox, you see planned sendings by each sequence and understand, whether you have enough email accounts with a daily limit to send the expected number of emails per day in each active sequence.
+Using Outbox, you can monitor the planned email sendings for each sequence, enabling you to determine whether you have sufficient email accounts with the necessary daily limits to meet the expected volume of emails per day in every active sequence.

-Note: If you run sequences from the same email account, Reply does not send emails simultaneously in all sequences, and spreads the daily limit (400 emails per day) across all active sequences.
+Note: If you run sequences from the same email account, Reply ensures that emails are not sent simultaneously across all sequences.
+Instead, it allocates the daily limit (which is usually 400 emails per day) proportionally across all the active sequences.

-In this case, the more sequences you run, the more email accounts we recommend connecting (5 email accounts in one Reply account maximum).
-You can also stretch the schedule so that sequences send emails at different times throughout the day.
+In this case, the more sequences you run, the more email accounts we recommend connecting (the maximum number of email accounts that you can connect to Reply is 150, but you can also increase this number).

 Below we will analyze several Outbox report examples on all levels: